Key Takeaways

 What Does It Mean for a Board Member to Recuse Themselves?

+By recusing, board members demonstrate commitment to transparency and reinforce trust among stakeholders.
 This procedural step mitigates undue influence and protects the board from legal and reputational risks.
 Implementing clear recusal protocols is essential for maintaining objectivity and accountability within board operations, ultimately supporting sound decision-making and preserving organizational credibility.
+For boards managing conflicts arising from dual appointments, recusal is often the first and most important tool.

 When Is Recusal Required by Law or Policy?

-Recusal is legally required when a board member faces a direct conflict of interest, such as financial interests, personal relationships, or proprietary stakes that could improperly influence decisions.
-Statutes, regulations, and organizational bylaws often explicitly define these scenarios to uphold governance integrity and public trust.
+Recusal is legally required whenever a board member has a direct conflict of interest (financial stake, personal relationship, or professional affiliation) that could improperly influence their decision on a matter before the board.
+Statutes, regulations, and organizational bylaws explicitly define these scenarios to preserve governance integrity and public trust.

 How Does a Conflict of Interest Influence Recusal Decisions?